AdriaPadilla/spotify_playlists_to_excel/README.md

 # Spotify Playlist and Artist Data Extractor

-This script automates the process of extracting and organizing data from Spotify playlists and artists using the Spotipy library and anonymous API access through **SpotifyAnon**.
-The workflow includes downloading playlist data, processing it into structured formats, and fetching detailed artist information.
+This script streamlines the **extraction and organization of data from Spotify's "Daily Top 50 Tracks" playlists across 74 countries**, along with detailed information about the associated artists.
+Leveraging the Spotipy library and anonymous API access via SpotifyAnon, it automates the entire workflow: downloading playlist data, transforming it into structured formats, and retrieving comprehensive artist metadata for seamless analysis.

 ## Features
 - **Playlist Data Extraction**: Downloads data from Spotify playlists listed in an Excel file (`playlist.xlsx`), saving it in JSON format.